Hingham Bay: History

 Boston Harbor and its smaller sections such as Hingham Bay are characterized by geography created through Quaternary glaciations.
 During the last 100,000 years two glacial periods shaped the typical topography of the area through creation of drumlins and moraines followed by marine incursion flooding the low levels as the glaciers receded.
 This geological activity accounts for the variety of necks, peninsulas and islands in the harbor.
 The native Massachusett and antecedent tribes populated the islands of Hingham Bay as early as 8,000 years before the present, taking advantage of a rich marine ecology which featured shellfish, fishing and wild flora.
 The natives were first encountered in 1621 during the colonization of the Atlantic seaboard by settlers from England in the 17th century.
 Native Americans were removed from the islands and Hingham Bay area as a result of King Philip's War in 1675, while fishing continued to be a main activity of the colonists.

 Military posts were established on Peddocks Island and Fort Revere at the strategically important Hull Gut entrance to Hingham Bay beginning in the American Revolution.
 Ships and submarines were produced at Fore River Shipyard located on Weymouth Fore River near where the river enters Hingham Bay beginning in the early 20th century.

 During World War II, hundreds of ships produced for the United States Navy at Fore River Shipyard and the associated Bethlehem-Hingham Shipyard in Hingham first entered the Atlantic at Hingham Bay.

 Following the war, the list of possible locations for United Nations Headquarters included the unused land at World's End on Hingham Bay.
 The land was also later considered as a location for a nuclear power plant that was eventually built in Plymouth.
 The protection of Hingham Bay has been assisted by the establishment of the Boston Harbor Islands National Recreation Area in 1996 and the establishment of the Weir River Estuary Park Committee by the towns of Cohasset, Hingham and Hull in 2002.

+Trivia

+In response to the second Trump administration's 2025 executive order to change the name of the Gulf of Mexico to the "Gulf of America," the mayor of Weymouth satirically announced that he had renamed Hingham Bay the "Gulf of Weymouth" via executive order.